kuldeep-tolia/Finite_Volume_Method_Codes/Turbulent_channel_flow/readme.md

 -> For the sake of simplicity, I have assumed the channel half height $\delta = 1$ and $\rho = 1$.
 -> The obtained results are compared with the reference data.

 Reference: R. D. Moser, J. Kim, and N. N. Mansour.
-Direct numerical simulation of turbulent channel flow up to Reτ =590.
+Direct numerical simulation of turbulent channel flow up to $Re_{\tau}$ =590.
 Physics of Fluids, 11(4):943–945, 1999.